Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 To make the Java community more Java friendly, Oracle has started promoting OpenJDK binaries as the primary JDK for the future.
 The problem is that if you want to get extended support for older versions of Java, for example, you have to pay for the services.

-The var variable is not new, as it exists in other programming languages.
-Its main advantage is that it reduces the eloquence of the tongue.
-In practice, this means that you can avoid long object names or typing the same name twice.
+The var variable is nothing new, as it also exists in other programming languages.
+Its main advantage is that it reduces verbosity of the language.
+In practice, this means that with it you avoid long object names or writing the same names twice.

-However, developers may wonder what the difference between var and Object is.
-The var keyword means that you want the compiler to detect the type itself.
-On the other hand, you use Object to convert your object instance to the Object type.
-This means that although you can use the general methods of the Object class, you cannot use its class-specific methods.
+However, programmers may ask what the difference is between var and Object.
+The var keyword means that you want the compiler to infer the type by itself.
+On the other hand, with Object you cast your object instance to the Object type.
+This means that although you can use general methods of the Object class, you cannot use your class-specific methods.
 This will create a compilation error.

 Java SE 9